kerdaddyb/css-blitz-challenges/challenges/gallery.md

 <br>

-# CSS Blitz - On hover card reveal effect
+# CSS Blitz - Gallery

 - :hourglass: You have 15 minutes to implement this, take your time (but not too much)!
 - :nail_care: Feel free to embellish and make it pretty!